fieldtrip/website/tutorial/eventrelatedaveraging.md

 {% include image src="/assets/img/tutorial/eventrelatedaveraging/figure8.png" width="500" %}

-_Figure: A comparison of event related fields from the axial gradiometers (left) and the planar gradient (right).
+_Figure: A comparison of event-related fields from the axial gradiometers (left) and the planar gradient (right).
 The planar gradient was calculated using ft_megplanar and ft_combineplanar._

 #### Exercise 3